Whispering projectors to explain the big bang

 Thanks to Barco technology, Gwangju National Science Museum has taken a great leap forward in education and entertainment.
 The possibilities for future exhibitions using the spherical theater and technology are endless.
 Barco looks forward to providing solutions for every technological ambition they can dream up.

-* Know more information from Space 360 Customer Story
+For more detailed information, check the full Space 360 Customer Story